 This program may be combined with elective study in management or other disciplines, and forms a foundation for students who are interested in managing organization change initiatives.
 This major also prepares students who wish to undertake graduate study in various areas of organization studies or management.

 Required courses: SOC 1125, HIS/WGS 2231; PHL 3354; PSY 3216, 3327, 3328, 3330; MGT 3150, 3240, 3550, 3560, 4150, 4261 and 4262.

 Minimum 2.4 cumulative grade point average in the required courses.

 The minor in Organizational Behavior requires at least 20 credits of Management and Psychology courses and must include: SOC 1125 or PSY 3327; PSY 3216, 3328; and MGT 3550, 3560 and 4261.
 Students may design a minor with any management faculty member; a course plan must be approved by the department chair and filed with the Registrar.

-Students completing the Organizational Behavior major will be able to:
+Students completing the Management, Marketing, or Organizational Behavior major will be able to: